Hub-OS/documentation-website/docs/01-client/04-lua-api/02-entity-api/04-character.md

 Will cause [card_mutate()](/client/packages#cards) to restart or run again next frame.

+### `character:use_card()`

+Causes the character to use the next field card when actions and movements end.

+This request will be cancelled in time freeze, but can be used to TFC when appropriate.

+The card will remain in field_cards until it's used.

+Using this method will allow AuxProps to affect the card, unlike queued actions generated from a card.

 ### `character.intro_func = function(self): Action|nil`

 Called at the start of the intro state (the state before card select first opens).